szczyglis-dev/py-gpt/README.md

 The Autonomous mode plugin adds the same iterative autonomous loop to supported standard chat modes.
 Instead of simulating a conversation with itself, the model keeps working on the original user request across successive passes: it can perform another action, inspect tool results, verify earlier work, refine the result, and continue until the run-control rules stop it.
 It can cooperate with other enabled plugins, so tools such as web search, Files I/O, Python interpreter, image generation, and other integrations remain available through the normal PyGPT tool flow.

 The **Iterations** option limits the number of autonomous passes; `0` means unlimited. **Auto-stop** lets the model finish the run early when the goal is complete. **Always continue** is mutually exclusive with Auto-stop: enabling it disables Auto-stop and makes the loop open-ended, ignoring the normal iteration limit until the run is stopped externally.

+**Dynamic continuous prompt** is enabled by default.
+After every completed pass, a hidden, tool-free call to the same selected model acts as a judge and produces the next continuation instruction from the original user input plus a recent tail of Autonomous Assistant responses.
+The judge instruction is shown in the live conversation as a localized `Judge:` pseudo-input, without creating another user turn. **Responses to judge** defaults to `3`; set it to `0` to send all Assistant responses produced since that user input.
+If the judge call fails, the plugin falls back to the static continuation prompt.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#autonomous-mode